• Facebook

 When buying or selling a home in South Carolina, particularly in areas like Greenville County, the Residential Property Condition Disclosure Statement (RPCDS), sometimes referred to as the Seller’s Disclosure of Real Property Condition Report (SC) or simply the mandatory SC property condition statement, is a standard document.
 Mandated by the South Carolina Residential Property Condition Disclosure Act, found in SC Code Title 27, Chapter 50, its fundamental purpose is straightforward: it requires sellers to provide a written declaration regarding the condition of their property based on their actual knowledge.
 This statement serves as the seller’s formal declaration about known property conditions.

 However, simply acknowledging the existence of this form is just scratching the surface.
-Many participants in real estate transactions, buyers and sellers alike, may not fully grasp this vital document’s deeper complexities and potential pitfalls.
+Many participants in real estate transactions, buyers and sellers alike, may not fully grasp the deeper complexities and potential pitfalls associated with this vital document.

 Decoding “Actual Knowledge”: What Sellers Really Must Disclose